Cool Energy Alternatives

-As the scientists have warned us, the planet is warming because of our over-exploitation and abuse of the earth’s natural systems.
-Deforestation, pollution, and poor water management will eventually catch up with us all, if it hasn’t already.
+As scientists have warned us, the planet is warming because of our over-exploitation and abuse of the earth’s natural systems.
+Deforestation, pollution, and poor water management will eventually catch up with us all.
+If it hasn’t already…

 It’s evident that we have to change the manner in which we are doing things and consider the type of society we want to be living in.
 This is where imagination, hope and optimism come in.

-We can dream of a world in which society is powered by innovative means that can meet our demand (check out my post on renewables), while still remaining in harmony with the earth’s natural equilibrium.
-These dreams can then provide the basis for scientists, engineers and inventors to design and build the future.
+We can realize a world where society is powered by innovation that meets our demand (ie. renewables), while still remaining in harmony with the earth’s natural equilibrium.
+What may start out as a dream can actually help provide the basis for scientists, engineers and inventors to design and build the future.
 It is possible!

-All we need is the right motivation, and the time to think out the problems.
-Question the status quo and consider alternatives (see also Alternative Plastics).
+All we need is the right motivation.
+And time to think out the problems.
+It’s worth the effort!
+But it’ll require us to question the status quo and consider a range of energy alternatives (see also Alternative Plastics).
 I’m confident that we can work this one out together, and I’m happy to share some cool design ideas from some amazing creators.
-Scroll down and be inspired. 😉
+Scroll down and be inspired!😉

 Leveraging the force of the earth to create energy.
 How awesome is that?!
 Basically you pull up on the cord, and suspend a weight from it.
 As it descends (gravity) it powers a little generator that can supply power to an LED light.
 Pretty sweet!